 Short on time?
-Here’s the best free Mac VPN in 2022:
+Here’s the best free Mac VPN in 2023:

 - 🥇 ExpressVPN.
-While it’s not 100% free, it’s hands-down my favorite Mac VPN in 2022, and it comes with a 30-day money-back guarantee, so there’s no risk in trying it out.
+While it’s not 100% free, it’s hands-down my favorite Mac VPN in 2023, and it comes with a 30-day money-back guarantee, so there’s no risk in trying it out.
 It also has top-notch security, unbeatable speeds, and it consistently works with streaming sites like Netflix, HBO Max, BBC iPlayer, and many others.

-Quick summary of the 5 best free VPNs for Mac in 2022:
+Quick summary of the best free VPNs for Mac in 2023:

-- 🥈2.
-ProtonVPN — Unlimited data on the free Mac plan.
-Includes excellent security features, provides access to 3 servers, and maintains fast speeds.
+- 🥉3.
+Proton VPN — Free macOS VPN with unlimited data.
+Also includes excellent security features, provides access to 3 server locations, and maintains fast speeds.
 But you need to upgrade to one of its paid plans to get access to streaming & torrenting servers.

-- 4. Hide.me — Good VPN for torrenting and P2P.
-Has a data cap of 10GB per month, provides decent speeds, and is simple to use.
-Unfortunately, it’s not always able to access Netflix.
+- 4. hide.me — Good VPN for torrenting.
+Has a data cap of 10 GB per month, provides decent speeds, and is simple to use.
+Unfortunately, its free plan doesn’t support streaming.

 - Comparison of the Best Free Mac VPNs.

 🥇1.
 ExpressVPN — Best VPN for Mac in 2023